Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 Lever What it means What pushes it in your favour Common mistake

-Import unit rate Value of a kWh you avoid buying Higher unit price, evening peak pricing Fixating on “bill to zero”
+Import unit rate Value of a kWh you avoid buying (20-30p in 2026) Higher unit price, evening peak pricing Fixating on "bill to zero"

-Usable cycles How often the battery can do meaningful work Frequent midday surplus + regular evening demand Buying storage you only half-use most days
+Usable cycles How often the battery can do meaningful work (200-300 days/year is good) Frequent midday surplus + regular evening demand Buying storage you only half-use most days

 Export limits (DNO / G98 / G99) Caps can increase midday "spill" to export You are capped and often curtailing Confusing inverter limits with battery usefulness